|Hunting Home||Contact Us||News||DNR Home|

 Class RM and Class RRM stamps or a Class DT license may be used to take one additional deer in this muzzleloader season in all counties having the muzzleloader season (see page 29).
 See pages 16-17 for muzzleloader regulations on WMAs and other public lands.

 Deer taken on a base license or license stamp combination or Class RM or RRM stamps may be checked in any order.
-A hunter may not hunt an additional deer until all previously taken deer have been checked.

 Class RM, RRM stamps or Class DT licenses may be used to take one antlered deer in all counties having the muzzleloader season OR;